Last Updated on September 14, 2018 by Dave Farquhar

 The picture will suffer, but I’d rather watch a lower quality picture than none at all.
 You may also need to resize your Internet connection, but you can do this trick immediately, and for free.

 This trick will also work for Netflix or any other type of streaming video on a Roku.

 From the Roku’s home screen, navigate to “Settings,” then to “Display Type.”
 Your options are 4:3 standard, 16:9 widescreen, 720p HDTV, and 1080p HDTV, in increasing order of demand.
-Since I have my Roku connected to a 720p HDTV, that’s what I normally choose, but if I step down to 16:9 widescreen, the stream uses a bit less of your Internet connection, and depending on your TV, stepping down can have a limited effect on the picture quality anyway.
+Since I have my Roku connected to a 720p HDTV, that’s what I normally choose.
+But if you step down to 16:9 widescreen, the stream uses a bit less of your Internet connection, and depending on your TV, stepping down can have a limited effect on the picture quality anyway.

-Internet video tends to be compressed to a high enough degree that you never get full 720p quality anyway, let alone 1080p, and most TVs to a pretty good job of upscaling.
+Internet video tends to be compressed to a high enough degree that you never get full 720p quality anyway, let alone 1080p, and most TVs do a pretty good job of upscaling.
 So this workaround may provide some benefit to you.
-If you step down from 1080p to 720p you probably won’t notice at all.
-If I step down from 720p to 16:9, I barely notice a difference.
+If you step down from 1080p to 720p you may not notice at all.
+If I step down from 720p to 16:9, I notice slightly.
 I wouldn’t want to step down to 4:3 unless my connection just couldn’t handle 16:9.
 But if the alternative is no video at all, 4:3 is certainly better than that.
 I found a slightly fuzzier picture that was still moving and playing audio beat a jerky, sharper picture.

-So that’s how you decrease your Roku’s playback resolution.
-I hope this helped you.
+So that’s how you decrease your Roku resolution for playback.